gabidiac11/programare-avansata/PA_6/README.md

 2A2

 ### Compusory
 Canvas in which a selected shape (circle, square, line) is drawn at mouse position click, using a random color.
-It can also be added a image, like in the example bellow.
+It can also be added an image, like in the example bellow.

 [![N|Solid](https://github.com/gabidiac11/programare-avansata/blob/main/PA_6/exemplu.PNG)](https://github.com/gabidiac11/programare-avansata/blob/main/PA_6/exemplu.PNG)